fno2010/fno2010.github.io/content/authors/admin/_index.md

 Love Free Software.
 I'm a very fan of RMS.

-DIY drone and the flight controller.
+DIY drone and flight controller.

 Bicycling and playing harmonica.